rbisewski/operations_helloworld_upfeat/README.md

 * In a real production setting, it is not a good idea to store keys in GitHub repos, but for this assignment it is convenient

-* Nginx proxy can get stuck at times during refresh
+* When logged in, refreshing the page can sometimes log you out

 * Since this as developed quickly, there are likely other glitches or bugs